 We are not certain whether or when we will generate sufficient operational cash flow to offset our costs and accelerate the expansion of our business, nor whether or when we will generate sufficient revenue to achieve or maintain profitability.
-Because we intend to continue pursuing our strategy of re-investing in our business in order to achieve expect revenue growth, we anticipate that additional capital will be required to fund such revenue growth (e.g., funding of increased working capital requirements).
-However, if we do not meet our current performance forecast, we likely will require additional funding to support future operating losses.
-Our forecasts of when we will generate revenue and cash flow sufficient to meet its funding requirements are based on complex assumptions that are subject to rapid change.
+Because we intend to continue pursuing our strategy of re-investing in our business in order to achieve expected revenue growth, we anticipate that additional capital will be required to fund such revenue growth (e.g., funding of increased working capital requirements).
+We will require additional funding to support future operating losses and subsequent expected growth.
+Our forecasts are based on complex assumptions that are subject to rapid change.
 These assumptions involve uncertainties and evolving circumstances, many of which are outside of our influence or control.